7 Tips for Optimizing Your Autoimmune Diet

 That’s not to say that using an elimination diet like the AIP diet and then reintroducing foods one-by-one doesn’t give an accurate indication of what foods you may be sensitive to.
 I used this method for years and it worked really well for me.

-But, if you want something more concrete, or maybe you feel you are missing something, consider the tests below to help.
+But, if you want something more concrete, or maybe you feel you are missing something, or are concerned about nutrient deficiencies, consider the tests below to help.

 Food Sensitivity Testing